The Study examines:

 The tasks involved in conducting the Study include, but are not limited to,

-- Purchasing, Policies, Practices, & Procedures: detailed examination of the City’s laws, procurement policies and procedures, and Minority and Women-owned Business Enterprises (M/WBE) policies that previously and currently govern the City’s procurement programs.
+- Purchasing, Policies, Practices, & Procedures: summary of the City’s applicable laws, procurement policies and procedures.

-- Data Collection: assess the availability of awards and payment data maintained by the City.
-Collect all pertinent electronic and hard copy data appropriate and available to execute various analyses associated with the City’s disparity study.
-Along with all prime, payment and awarded data, MGT collects available subcontract data during the study period.
+- Data Collection: assess the availability of contract data maintained by the City.
+Collect all pertinent data for executing various analyses associated with the City’s disparity study.
+Along with all prime contract data, MGT collects available subcontract data during the study period.

-- Relevant Geographic Market Analysis: evaluate and determine the relevant geographic market area of expended dollars with firms based on their location.
+- Relevant Geographic Market Analysis: evaluate and determine the relevant geographic market area for the study.

-- Estimation of M/WBE Availability: using various sources, estimate the availability of firms in the relevant geographic market area that do business or interested in doing business with the City.
+- Estimation of M/WBE Availability: estimate the availability of firms in the relevant geographic market area that do business or interested in doing business with the City.

-- Public Sector Utilization: collect utilization data of M/WBEs on the City’s prime contracts and subcontracts for all City agencies that are subject to New York City Procurement Policy Board (PPB) rules.
+- Public Sector Utilization: collect utilization data of M/WBEs on the City’s prime contracts and subcontracts.

-- Public Sector M/WBE Disparity Ratios: determine whether a disparity exists by creating a disparity index as well as using statistical significance testing.
+- Public Sector M/WBE Disparity Ratios: determine whether a disparity exists and whether it is statistically significant.

-- Private Sector Marketplace Analysis: identify the presence or absence of passive discrimination in the private sector.
+- Private Sector Marketplace Analysis: identify the presence or absence of disparity in the private sector.

-- Anecdotal Evidence of Discrimination: gather anecdotal information regarding contracting and purchasing practices in the City’s market area from M/WBE and non-M/WBE firms through the collection of formal complaints, in-depth interviews, focus groups, and surveys.
+- Anecdotal Evidence of Discrimination: gather anecdotal information regarding contracting and purchasing practices in the City’s market area from M/WBE and non-M/WBE firms through the collection of testimonies, in-depth interviews, focus groups, and surveys.

-- Construction: Construction services provide for the construction, renovation, rehabilitation, repair, alteration, improvement, demolition, and excavation of physical structures, excluding the performance of routine maintenance.
-This category of services includes trade work such as: painting, carpentry, plumbing, electrical installation, and asbestos and lead abatement
+- Construction: Services provided for the construction, renovation, rehabilitation, repair, alteration, improvement, demolition, and excavation of physical structures, excluding the performance of routine maintenance.

-- Professional Services: (includes Architecture & Engineering): Services that require the provider to possess specialized skills, including the holding of advanced degrees and exercise of independent judgment.
-Examples include: accountants, lawyers, doctors, computer programmers, architectural and engineering services, construction management services, and an array of consulting services, including medical, information technology, and management consulting.
-For Architecture & Engineering examples include: state-licensed architect, landscape architect, and professional engineer.
+- Professional Services: Services that require the provider to possess specialized skills, including the holding of advanced degrees and exercise of independent judgment.

-- Standard Services: Services that do not typically require a provider to have experience in a specialized field or hold an advanced degree.
-Examples include: security, janitorial, secretarial, transportation, office machine repair, collection, and food related services.
+- Standardized Services: Services that do not typically require a provider to have experience in a specialized field or hold an advanced degree.